 The landmark Supreme Court case Lemon v.
 Kurtzman, 403 U.S. 602 (1971), established a tripartite test to determine violations of the First Amendment establishment clause.

-The Court found that two states violated the establishment clause by making state financial aid available to “church-related educational institutions.”
+Using the new test, the Supreme Court found that two states violated the establishment clause of the First Amendment by making state financial aid available to “church-related educational institutions.”

 State laws gave financial aid to struggling church schools